Top 10 Dog Breeds that Need Better Names

 This list is for purebreds only.

-Great Dane The Great Dane is a large German breed of domestic dog known for its giant size.
-The German name of the breed is Deutsche Dogge, or German Mastiff.
+The Great Dane is a large German breed of domestic dog recognized for its giant size and gentle temperament.
+The breed's German name is Deutsche Dogge, meaning German Mastiff.
+Great Danes are often referred to as gentle giants and were originally bred for hunting large game.

 This breed is German, not Danish.
 Better name: German Mastiff, translation of the German 'Deutsche Dogge'.
 There is a real Danish mastiff, the Broholmer.